ml4wifi-devs/mapc-optimal/README.md

   - `constants.py`: Default values of the parameters used in the solver.
   - `main.py`: The formulation of the main problem solving the selection and division of configurations.
   - `pricing.py`: The pricing algorithm used to propose new configurations for the main problem.
+  - `tabu.py`: The heuristic pricing algorithm based on tabu search.
   - `solver.py`: The solver class coordinating the overall process of finding the optimal solution.
 It initializes the solver, sets up the network configuration, and manages the iterations.
   - `utils.py`: Utility functions, including the function for calculation of the path loss from node positions using